Today, I want to argue how meaning and virtue provide lasting, sustainable happiness.

 4. Earn your playtime

 Many people are ashamed of their hobbies and passions because these hobbies do not serve their character or the needs of others.
 Furthermore, their hobbies are where they go to escape, not to celebrate, their lives.
 Lastly, consumption is a way to avoid the fear of having to live a life worth living.
-People fear to face the responsibility of greatness, so they consume to prevent thinking about their lives.

 However, you need to think differently about your playtime.
 Your hobby does not have to be a source of shame.
 By enjoying pleasures while you are becoming a better person, you will develop an appreciation of what you have.